pranavpandey/small-app-support/README.md

 #### OpenIntentDialog

 A class which creates a dialog to show all the activities available to handle the supplied intent.
-It is a solution to handle no activity found exception and you can also do some other work if this exception occurs.
+It is a solution to handle no activity found exception and you can do some other work if this exception occurs.
 It extends the `ActionDialog` class so that you can use its functions also.

 ```java
 // Create intent.